 The four introductory webinars were further refined and delivered during April and May 2021.

-Following on from our webinars, we invited students with disability, their families, and others to embark upon a deeper exploration of work.
+Following our webinars, we invited students with disability, their families, and others to embark upon a deeper exploration of work.

 We conducted the Imagining, Discovering, and Finding Work workshop twice during June 2021.
 The workshops were held live in Canberra.